-Your deadline to submit documents depends on the type of information matching issue you have or when you got the notice asking for proof of your Special Enrollment Period.
+Your deadline to submit documents depends on the type of information matching issue you have:

 What happens if you miss your deadline

-If you don’t meet your deadline, the Marketplace will make a new determination of the insurance and savings you’re eligible for.
-These results will be based on information from our data sources, not on what you put on your application.
+If you don’t meet your deadline, we’ll make a new determination of the insurance and savings you’re eligible for.
+These results will be based on information from our data sources, not what you put on your application.

 The new results may change your current insurance eligibility and costs.